City of Tulsa Refuse and Recycling

-The City of Tulsa’s trash service makes this green waste removal simple.
+The City of Tulsa’s trash service makes green waste removal simple.

 Another green option – City of Tulsa’s mulch site:

-If you want your green waste to be recovered and used for a green solution, take it for free to the City of Tulsa’s mulch facility at 2100 N. 145th East Ave.
+If you want your green waste to be reused, take it to the City of Tulsa’s mulch facility, at 2100 N. 145th East Ave.
 Tulsa, OK 74116.
 This service is free of charge for Tulsa and Broken Arrow residents.
-The facility is open seven days a week from 7:30 a.m. to 5 p.m. (except City holidays) — just bring your driver’s license or your City of Tulsa utility bill.
+The facility is open seven days a week from 7:30 a.m. to 5:00 p.m. (except on City holidays) — just bring your driver’s license or your current City of Tulsa utility bill.

 Every household has those BIG items–

-items that just can’t fit into your trash cart — an old sofa, your broken bicycle, the black-and-white TV gathering dust in your spare bedroom.
+Items that can’t fit into your trash cart — an old sofa, your broken bicycle, an old box TV — can still be disposed of.

-Fortunately, the City of Tulsa provides a handy bulky waste collection service to help you remove those items so you can tidy up around your house and yard.
+The City of Tulsa provides a handy bulky waste collection service to help you remove those items.

-There is a $10 fee per bulky waste collection, with a pre-set volume of approximately eight cubic yards (approximately the size of a small vehicle such as a Volkswagen Beetle).
+There is a $10 fee per pre-set volume of approximately ten cubic yards (approximately the size of a small vehicle).

-To schedule a bulky waste collection, call (918) 596-9777 at least two business days before your primary service day.
+To schedule a bulky waste collection, call (918) 596-9777.
 The collection of bulky waste items will occur on your primary service day.

-Click here for more information about Tulsa’s Bulky Waste services and a list of the items that are accepted.
+Click here for more information about Tulsa’s Bulky Waste services and a list of acceptable items.

-Many household items can pose a serious threat–
+Some household items can pose a serious threat.

-to the environment if they’re not handled correctly – items like lawn chemicals, household cleaners and oil-based paints can cause serious harm to the environment.
+If not handled correctly, items like lawn chemicals, household cleaners and oil-based paints can cause serious harm to the environment.

-To make disposal of these items safer and easier, TARE and the City of Tulsa offers a new collection facility open year-round and free for Tulsa residents to dispose of household pollutants by appointment (NOT available for commercial companies or businesses).
+To make disposal of these items safer and easier, TARE and the City of Tulsa operates a residential collection facility, open year-round and free for Tulsa residents, to dispose of household pollutants by appointment.

-Tulsa’s Household Pollutant facility is the first of its kind in northeast Oklahoma, and certified staff with more than 25 years of experience and training are on site to handle household pollutant materials.
+Tulsa’s Household Pollutant facility is the first of its kind in northeast Oklahoma and has a certified staff on-site with many years of collective experience and training on how to handle household pollutant materials.

-Click here for more information about Tulsa’s new Household Pollutants facility and a list of items that are accepted.
+Click here for more information about Tulsa’s Household Pollutants facility and a list of accepted items.

 Dead Animal Removal

-Dead animals will be removed from public streets or private property if the animals are placed at the curb for pickup.
-This service is provided at no charge.
+Upon request, dead animals will be removed from public streets or private property — if the animals are placed at the curb for pickup.
+Small animal pickup services are provided at no charge.
 Large animals such as cows or horses may also be picked up for a fee.
-Call (918) 596-9777 and provide the exact location and specific direction to the pick-up site.
-All calls received on the weekends will be serviced on the next working day.
+Call (918) 596-9777 for more information and provide the exact location and specific directions to the pick-up site.
+All calls received after hours and on the weekends will be serviced on the next working day.
 For more info, click here.

 Neighborhood Dumpster Program

 The City of Tulsa’s Neighborhood Dumpster Program is a service available to registered neighborhood groups to perform neighborhood clean-up activities.
-Participating groups can make use of 30-yard containers to dispose of eligible household items twice a year.
-To learn more or to schedule a dumpster for your neighborhood, call (918) 596-2100.
+Participating groups can make use of 30-yard containers to dispose of eligible household items.
+To learn more or to schedule a dumpster for your neighborhood, click here.